ThomDietrich/ardupilot_wiki/common/source/docs/common-storm32-gimbal.rst

 using MAVLink.

-With 3-axis control and MAVLink interface, the SToRM32 offers more capabilities and than the Tarot Gimbal.
-MAVLink is a richer communications format that PWM and may be used in the future to provide additional information to the gimbal including centrefugal force corrections leading to better performance during aggressive maneuvers.
+With 3-axis control and MAVLink interface, the SToRM32 offers more capabilities than the Tarot Gimbal.
+MAVLink is a richer communications format than PWM and may be used in the future to provide additional information to the gimbal including centrefugal force corrections leading to better performance during aggressive maneuvers.